andreimotruc13-lab/AD-Fusion-Career-Architect/README.md

 We evaluated the model using a heatmap-based correlation analysis and confusion matrices to visualize how effectively it clusters similar roles.
 This verified that the model maintains high precision in matching user profiles to the most relevant job categories without overfitting:
 <img width="1370" height="805" alt="Screenshot 2026-05-03 161051" src="https://github.com/user-attachments/assets/6be2960f-30d4-46e1-8cab-74cfc54da16a" />
 <img width="490" height="290" alt="Screenshot 2026-05-05 154348" src="https://github.com/user-attachments/assets/74c260cc-853c-43d9-bed3-b9a27805a091" />

+The component configuration within the TruncatedSVD pipeline was selected to achieve an optimal middle ground in variance retention.
+While altering the dimensions yielded higher localized precision during specific iterations, a balanced architectural threshold was chosen to retain a significant portion of the original dataset's information while successfully filtering out redundant structural noise.
+This calibrated spatial approach avoids forcing user profiles into rigid, predefined boundaries, providing fluid, vector-based recommendations across adjacent career paths while maintaining overall model stability and generalization.

 2. Secondary Model: CV Evaluation via Local RAG (Retrieval-Augmented Generation) The third tab addresses unstructured text data from user CVs.
 Rather than dropping raw CV text directly into an external cloud API—which would consume excessive tokens and lack local context—the platform implements a localized RAG architecture: